phuongle2611/silverstripe_member_registration/README.md

 Usage Overview
 --------------

-IN CMS under sitetree, create a page with page type "Member Page" and it's showed under Menu.
+IN CMS under sitetree, create a page with page type "Member Page" and tick to show under Menu.
 Create 2 more invisible page under "Member Page" with page type "Registration Page" and "Edit Profile Page".

-Member Page type is a wrapper of Registratrion Page and Edit Profile Page.
-When user navigate to Member Page, it will redirect to registration page for new user or to Edit Profile Page for logged in user.
+"Member Page" type is a wrapper of "Registratrion Page" and "Edit Profile Page".
+When user navigate to "Member Page", it will redirect to "registration page" for new user or to "Edit Profile Page" for logged in user to edit his profile.

-After new user register to the website, website will redirect user to Edit Profile Page.
+After new user register to the website, website will redirect user to "Edit Profile Page".

-Developer also can extend data of the member class in MemberDecoderator.php
+Developer also can extend data of the member class in MemberDecoderator.php.

 Known Issues